Frequently Asked Questions

 Hands-on work experience is a good rule of thumb, but judge the attitude behind the experience as well.
 Does the trainer come across as a “know-it-all”?
 For example, I have worked with thousands of dogs over the years.
 I’ve worked with family pets, odor dogs, scent dogs, and I’ve worked with police departments and the military, but do I know it all?
 Absolutely not.
 There will always be a dog that challenges my knowledge.
 Look out for the know-it-all attitude.
 These trainers are hard to work with.

-How about the person who comes across as abrasive–as if there’s something wrong with you?
+How about the person who comes across as abrasive, as if there’s something wrong with you?
 Anybody who’s been in this business a long time knows it takes patience–not only with the dogs but with the clients, too.
 It’s unacceptable for trainers to blame clients or specific dog breeds with statements such as, “Well, your dog’s just a Labrador.
 This is just how they are.”
 Or, ”Your dog is not getting the command because you don’t practice enough.”
-Certainly, some breeds are challenging, and some clients do not practice enough, but these statements from a trainer are a big red flag signaling that the trainer may have limited training abilities.

 Absolutely.
 We encourage it if you have children in the home.
 Dog training is fun and the more the merrier.
 We do encourage only one person to work with the dog at a time as it helps the dog learn more quickly.
 Dog training builds trust and this is important for a dog living in a family environment.

-Board and Train clients elect to cancel a board and train program they will receive a refund minus a $250 non-refundable payment.
+Board and Train clients elect to cancel a board and train program they will receive a refund minus a $500 non-refundable payment.
 Board and Train dates can only be moved one time.

 Once clients begin the private training and/or group training sessions they are nonrefundable.

-Clients must give 24-hour notice via email or phone but they would like to alter or shift training sessions.
+Private training clients must give 24-hour notice via email or phone but they would like to alter or shift training sessions.
 If this provision is not met it will count as a session.

 Once Group Classes have started, we do not offer refunds.
 However, we can apply the remaining balance to another training option.